jarekratajski/langstory/presentation/languages.md

 ```

-## and your favourite language?
+## and your favourite language now?

 ## your favourite language

 - you know it well
 - you like it
 - you *dislike* the other
 - you can do all you want in it
-- you would do all in it
+- you would do everything with it

 ![php](img/memese/php.jpg)

 ```